 Peruvian Inca Orchid

 The Chinese Crested is hardly the only breed of hairless dog with a weird bit of fur on top of its head.
 The Peruvian Inca Orchid is equally bare on the rest of its body, but it has a spiky mohawk between its ears.
 In addition to its unique appearance, the Peruvian Inca Orchid can supposedly alleviate stomach pain, asthma and other conditions by "hugging" you, according to the folklore of Peru.
 Its long history as a pet dates back even before the Inca Empire.
+These dogs are not a great choice for families with younger children as they are harder to train and socialize.

 You've got dogs and then you've got cats, and never the twain shall meet, right?
 The Azawakh from sub-Saharan Africa challenges that notion with its oddly elegant, cat-like gait; it happily prances along with an upright double suspension gallop.
 Just like its feline counterparts, the Azawakh can be quite timid by nature, but don't expect it to be enticed by catnip or leap up on top of your kitchen cabinets.
+They are loving dogs who are very loyal but will need an experienced owner who can train and socialize them from puppyhood to deal with their independent nature.

 New Guinea Singing Dog

 The Azawakh might have a gait like a feline, but the Telomian of Malaysia can climb circles around even the most agile of cats.
 These hunting dogs were bred by the indigenous people of Malaysia as a means of controlling vermin like rats and snakes.
 Because the Orang Asli built their huts on stilts to avoid dangerous wild animals like scorpions and leopards, their pet dogs had to learn how to climb the ladders to get back home.
 Their dexterity is so good that certain Telomian dogs can even use their paws to open doors like a person.
+Telomians do not make good family pets as they are not truly domesticated like most canines and they were primarily bred to hunt other animals.